List of Marvel Comics characters: A: American Kaiju

-American Kaiju (Todd Ziller) is the name of a fictional character appearing in American comic books published by Marvel Comics.
+American Kaiju (Todd Ziller) is a character appearing in American comic books published by Marvel Comics.
 Created by Al Ewing and Gerardo Sandoval, he first appeared in Avengers (vol. 6) #0 (October 2015).

 Todd Ziller is an Army corporal who was experimented on as part of Project Troubleshooter, a project led by Robert Maverick that was meant to recreate the super-soldier serum.
 In the process, Ziller was subjected to a combination of gamma radiation, Mutant Growth Hormone, Pym Particles, and the Lizard's formula, transforming him into a colossal lizard-like monster.
-American Kaiju plays a prominent role in the storylines Avengers: Standoff! and King in Black, where he respectively battles the Avengers and the forces of Knull.
+American Kaiju appears in the storylines Avengers: Standoff! and King in Black, where he respectively battles the Avengers and the forces of Knull.

 Americop

-Americop (Bartholomew "Bart" Gallows) is a fictional vigilante appearing in American comic books published by Marvel Comics.
+Americop (Bartholomew "Bart" Gallows) is a vigilante appearing in American comic books published by Marvel Comics.
 Americop first appeared in Captain America #428 (June 1994), and was created by Mark Gruenwald and Dave Hoover.

 Bart Gallows was born in Sugar Land, Texas and later became a police officer in Houston, Texas.
 Disillusioned at the law's inability to protect society from crime, he resigned from the force and became a vigilante named Americop.
 He travels across America and uses a police scanner to track down criminals, and not above executing the criminals he thinks deserve it.
 He sometimes took money from the drug-trafficking criminals he battles, keeping half and donating the rest to drug rehabilitation programs.
 Americop found himself in conflict with Captain America while trying to bring down a child exploitation ring; Captain America was appalled by his brutality.
 Americop's investigation led him to the New Orleans mansion of indestructible munitions magnate Damon Dran.
 Although initially subdued by a gas grenade attack and imprisoned alongside Captain America, he managed to break free.
 During the fight, he killed several of Dran's mercenaries and shot down his helicopter.
 Americop believed that Dran had died in the crash, though the criminal actually survived.

 After the super-hero Civil War, Americop was a target on the Thunderbolts' Most Wanted list.
 Norman Osborn sent Penance and Bullseye to battle Americop, with the secret hope the vigilante will kill the difficult pair.
 Instead, the two crash Americop's truck and Bullseye causes Penance's stored-up energy to be unleashed, which fries 80 percent of the vigilante's synaptic nerve endings.
 Americop later died.

-The Americop uniform and code name were later copied by a private security force called the Americops run by Keane Industries.
+Ammit

+Ammit is a character appearing in American comic books published by Marvel Comics.
+Ammit is a Sphinx-like creature who is based on the Egyptian deity of the same name.

 Amphibian

-Amphibian (Kingsley Rice) is the name of two fictional characters in the Marvel multiverse, members of alternate versions of the fictional Squadron Supreme.
-The original character was inspired by Namor and first appeared in The Avengers #148 (June 1976).
+Amphibian (Kingsley Rice) is the name of two characters in the Marvel multiverse, members of alternate versions of the Squadron Supreme.
+The original character was inspired by Aquaman and first appeared in The Avengers #148 (June 1976).